qureshi1amer/CodeTest_2022_v6/README.md

 * code can be modified it better if its has routes &  model folder also.

-* i checked namespace of the project is changed please dont mind if i used APP namespace somehwere instead of DTApi
+* i checked namespace of the project is changed please dont mind if i used APP namespace somewhere instead of DTApi
+* Added switch for example  too many if else's can be removed more if else's requires more processing power more memory consumption